See what it’s like to leave the daily grind and cruise like an Italian on Costa Smeralda, the world’s fifth largest cruise ship.

 We found the cruise version to be more formal compared to typical Venetian Cicchetti bars.
 However, it’s still a fun concept and one that we fully support.

-Gelato at Amarillo
+Gelato At Amarillo

 We rarely resist gelato whether we’re at home in Lisbon or in Italian cities like Bologna, Naples or Venice.
 After walking by Amarillo, Smeralda’s gelateria, numerous times, we finally succumbed and ordered a double decker cone to share.